HenrikBengtsson/port4me/README.md

 * All programming languages should produce the exact same pseudo-random port sequences given the same random seed.

 * The implementations should be written such that they work also when sourced, or copy'and'pasted into source code elsewhere, e.g. in R and Python scripts.

+* The identified, free port should be outputted to the standard output (stdout) as digits only, without any prefix or suffix symbols.

 * The user should be able to skip a pre-defined set of ports by specifying environment variable `PORT4ME_EXCLUDE`, e.g. `PORT4ME_EXCLUDE=8080,4321`.